whyal/ITP-Mobile-App/README.md

 ## Android Emulator setup

-This project uses Emulator from Android Studio specifically **Pixel 3a API 34**.
+Create an Android Virtual Device on Android Studio specifically the **Pixel 3a API 34** version.

 ## Running of Application